mindspore-ai/docs/docs/mindinsight/docs/source_en/mindinsight_install.md

 > - MindSpore Insight supports only Linux distro with x86 architecture 64-bit or ARM architecture 64-bit.

 ### Installation by Source Code

+The following dependencies need to be installed:
+- Confirm that [node.js](https://nodejs.org/en/download/) 10.19.0 or later, 16 or earlier is installed.
+- Confirm that [wheel](https://pypi.org/project/wheel/) 0.32.0 or later is installed.

 #### Downloading Source Code from Gitee